umidiskenderov/rsschool-cv/README.md

 ***However the last two are not really programming languages***
 # Working experience:
 ### AS I am a ***beginner*** learner I do not have any working experience as a programmer or in any position in IT sphere(as it was mentioned above).
+# Eduaction:
+### Currenrly I am studying at school **(11th grade)** and I am planning to applhy to some universities in Uzbekistan and also I am going to apply for some international universities.
+## Recently I have taken IELTS test and got 7.5 band mark which equivalent to C1 in CEFR scale.